Agent worker configuration reference

 • Contention between jobs running on the agent: Jobs may arbitrarily use up to the entire memory and disk space allocated to the agent process and may cause other jobs to never start or crash.
 This is particularly problematic for webhooks run with an agent worker.
 In this scenario, we strongly recommend a dedicated agent for webhook executions so long-running syncs do not prevent short-running webhooks from executing.

-• Lack of support for some capabilities: Some capabilities, such as virtual tables and virtual media, are incompatible with the agent worker, since these require synchronous connections directly from Foundry and cannot run as jobs on the agent.
+• Lack of support for some capabilities: Some capabilities, such as use in code, virtual tables, and virtual media, are incompatible with the agent worker, since these require synchronous connections directly from Foundry and cannot run as jobs on the agent.